dwavesystems/dwave-ocean-sdk/docs/examples/not.rst

     2xz-x-z+1.

-This penalty function represents the NOT gate\ [1]_ in that for assignments of variables that match valid states of the gate, the function evaluates at a lower value than assignments that would be invalid for the gate.
-Therefore, when the D-Wave system minimizes a BQM based on this penalty function, it finds those assignments of variables that match valid gate states.
+This penalty function represents the NOT gate in that for assignments of variables that match valid states of the gate, the function evaluates at a lower value than assignments that would be invalid for the gate.\ [1]_ Therefore, when the D-Wave system minimizes a BQM based on this penalty function, it finds those assignments of variables that match valid gate states.